Jonathon-Fleming/ToxPi-GIS/Examples/Vignette1- Using ToxPi_creation.md

 * Error when accessing environment
   * Make sure quotes are included
   * The location to the proenv may be different if you did a custom installation location of ArcGIS Pro
+    *  Change path to proenv within quotes
+    *  Change lines 461 and 462 of the code for the path to the toolboxes
 * Error when running script
   * If a file not found error is given, try using the full file path for outputfile.lyrx instead of the current directory
   * If location is your current directory, use .\ to reference the location